Non-Minimal Dilaton Inflation from the Effective Gluodynamics: Nonminimal coupling and field dynamics

 \section{Nonminimal coupling and field dynamics}

 In curved space, the improvement of the scalar stress tensor corresponds to the presence of a \(\xi\varphi^2R\) operator \cite{Callan:1970}.
-We stress that while improvement motivates the \emph{operator}, the value of $\xi$ is a renormalized coupling in the gravitational EFT and need not equal the special conformal value $\xi=1/6$ except in a particular free-field limit.
-Motivated by this (and by the ubiquity of nonminimal couplings under renormalization), we consider the Jordan-frame action
+We stress that while improvement motivates the \emph{operator}, the value of $\xi$ is a renormalized coupling in the gravitational EFT and need not equal the special conformal value $\xi=1/6$ except in a particular free-field limit. {The operator is also required by renormalization of scalar field theory on curved backgrounds; even if absent at one scale, it is generally regenerated by loops once matter interactions are present \cite{BirrellDavies:1982,Buchbinder:1992,ParkerToms:2009}.
+Thus the use of a nonminimal coupling is not an extra symmetry assumption but part of the standard curved-space EFT basis.} Motivated by this (and by the ubiquity of nonminimal couplings under renormalization), we consider the Jordan-frame action

-The Jordan-frame potential must include the anomaly-matching MS term \eqref{eq:VMS}.
-In addition, once gravity is included, the most general marginal scalar potential consistent with $\varphi\to -\varphi$ contains a quartic term $\lambda\varphi^4/4$ with a Wilson coefficient $\lambda$ that parametrizes additional marginal self-interactions in the gravitational EFT (e.g. generated by UV completion effects or integrating out heavier states).
-Keeping this leading marginal operator allows us to (i) recover the standard large-$\xi$ plateau mechanism and (ii) treat the MS logarithm as a theoretically motivated deformation around that plateau.
-We therefore take